 - Field experience within the curriculum

-A CSHE-accredited Human Services program could also help you prepare to earn professional certification.
-Human Services Board-Certified Practitioner certification (HS-BCP) adheres to the same national standards as CSHE.
+What do you have to gain from working with a CSHSE accredited Human Services program?
+Well, it could help you prepare to earn professional certification.
+You will find the Human Services Board Certified Practitioner certification (HSBCP) adheres to the same national standards as the CSHSE.
 This credential could help you showcase your professional knowledge.

-- At least an Associate’s degree in Human Services or a related field
+- At least an A.S. degree in Human Services or a related field

-- Coursework in 11 content areas (including Group Work, Case Management, Social Welfare, and more)
+- Complete coursework in 11 content areas (e.g., Group Work, Case Management, Social Welfare)

-- 350 hours of postgraduate human services work experience (graduates of CSHE-accredited programs, among others, are exempt)
+- You need 350 hours of postgraduate human services work experience (if you graduated from a CSHSE accredited program, you are exempt)

-You must recertify every five years.
-This calls for 60 hours of continuing education.
+You must certify again every five years.
+This calls for you to complete 60 hours of continuing education.

-As of 2016, there were 725,950 Public Administration & Social Service graduates in the workforce.
-This group had a one-year growth rate of 6.19%.
-25.4% were employed as Social Workers.
+As of 2016, you could find 725,950 Public Administration & Social Service graduates in the workforce.
+Did you know this group had a one year growth rate of 6.19%.
+And, you will see that 25.4% were employed as Social Workers.

-Does the average human services worker sound like you?
-79% of people who earned a Public Administration and Social Service degree were female.
-And, the average age of a degree-holder in the workforce was 43.2 years old.
+Does you sound like the average human services worker?
+Well, for one thing, 79% of people who earned a Public Administration and Social Service degree were female.
+And, you will find, the average age of a degree holder in the workforce was 43.2 years old.